hypo69/hypo/pytest/gemini/src/webdriver/playwright/__init__.md

 1. **Placeholder Tests:** The example tests now include `test_playwrid_creation` and `test_playwrid_method_example`.
 Crucially, they are *placeholders*.
 You *must* replace these examples with tests that actually interact with the methods and attributes within the `Playwrid` class that you want to verify.
 Without a definition of that class, these are just empty tests.

-2. **Exception Handling:** The `test_playwrid_exception` example demonstrates how to use `pytest.raises` to check for specific exceptions.
+2. **Exception Handling:** The `test_playwrid_exception` example demonStartes how to use `pytest.raises` to check for specific exceptions.
 This is crucial for testing robustness.
 Replace `"nonexistent_method"` with the correct method and expected exception to be raised.

 3. **Clearer Comments:** Comments are now more descriptive, highlighting the purpose of each test.